Most people associate a diet with feeling miserable, having to eat the same boring foods over and over, and being hungry all the time.

 These are all healthy foods that are great for you, but high in calories.

 When you are calculating macros for weight loss, you want to be able to identify your foods and have a general understanding of whether it is a protein, carb, or fat.

-When you add up all 3 of these macronutrients, you get your total calories for the day.
-And that’s why you can say macros and calorie counting are one and the same.
+As mentioned in the introduction, when you add up all 3 of these macronutrients, you get your total calories for the day.
+That’s why you can say macros and calorie counting are one and the same.